Trevis-Williams/Trevis-Mvc-challenge-tech-Blog/README.md

 1. Clone the repository to your local machine.
 2. Run `npm install` to install dependencies.
 3. Set up your MySQL database and update the configuration in the `.env` file.
+CREATE DATABASE crowdfund_db;
 4. Run `npm start` to start the application.

 ## Usage